sopier/djangobook-Updated-to-1.8/third-edition/chapter_03.rst

 Because Django is intended to be a full-stack Web framework that provides all the pieces necessary for Web developers to be productive, most times it's *more convenient* to use the DTL, but it's not a strict requirement in any sense.
-As you'll see in the upcoming section "Using Templates in Views", it's very easy to use another template language with Django.

 Using Templates in Views
 ========================